The Neural Moving Average Model for Scalable Variational Inference of State Space Models: Introduction

-Several variational inference methods for SSMs using stochastic optimisation have previously been proposed, with different variational families for $x$, including: a multivariate normal distribution with tridiagonal covariance structure \cite{Archer:2016}, an autoregressive distribution \cite{pmlr-v80-ryder18a} (for a particular class of models), a particle filter \cite{Hirt:2019}.
+Several stochastic optimisation variational inference methods for SSMs have previously been proposed, with different variational families for $x$, including: a multivariate normal distribution with tridiagonal covariance structure \citep{Archer:2016}, a recurrent neural network \citep{Krishnan:2017}, an autoregressive distribution \citep{Karl:2017, pmlr-v80-ryder18a}, a particle filter \citep{Hirt:2019}.
 However, all of these methods have an $O(T)$ cost for each iteration of training and/or require storing $O(T)$ parameters.

-Parallel Wavenet \cite{Oord:2018} uses a normalising flow based generative model for sequence data similar to ours.
-This incorporates long range dependence through dilated convolutions, while we use only short range dependence to allow mini-batch inference.
+\cite{Foti:2014} also propose an $O(1)$ variational inference method based on mini-batch updates.
+They consider \emph{hidden Markov models} -- SSMs with discrete states -- which allows the $x$ posterior to be derived using a forward-backward algorithm \citep{Rabiner:1989}.
+This would usually require forward and backward passes over the full dataset, at cost $O(T)$, but they show that approximating these on short subsequences suffices to perform variational inference.
+In contrast our paper explores SSMs with continuous states, where a forward-backward algorithm is not available in general \citep{Briers:2010}.
+Another difference is that \cite{Foti:2014} use a variational approximation with independence between $\theta$ and $x$, while our approach avoids this strong assumption.

-The local normalising flow we use is very similar to a \emph{masked convolutional generative flow} (MACOW) \cite{Ma2019macow}, which was published while we were preparing our paper.
-The novelty of our approach is that we apply this flow to fast variational inference for time series, while \cite{Ma2019macow} focus on modelling and sampling image data.
+Parallel Wavenet \citep{Oord:2018} similarly uses a normalising-flow-based generative model for sequence data.
+This incorporates long-range dependence using dilated convolutions, while we use only short range dependence to allow mini-batch inference.
+Our local normalising flow is also similar at a high level to a \emph{masked convolutional generative flow} (MACOW) \citep{Ma2019macow}.
+The novelty of our approach is that we develop this idea to allow fast variational inference for time series, while \citet{Ma2019macow} focus on density estimation and sampling for image data.